Valerie Greaves: Career

+In 1973 Val married Ernie Greaves, moved to West Harsley, Northallerton, and had two children (Alex and Vernon).
+While bringing up the young children, Val had two horses which she hunted with the Hurworth and Bedale Foxhounds.
+One of these horses, a mare called “Royal Raintree” proved to be a very successful pointer for Val and went on to be a successful brood mare producing eight winners for Val and Ernie.

-On 14 February 1967, Greaves became the first woman to race against male professional jockeys, and the first to ride over hurdles, at Catterick Racecourse.
+In 1974 Val went to work for T D (David) Barron.
+In 1975 Val took out her Amateur Rider's licence under National Hunt Rules.
+On 14 February 1976, Val became the first woman to race against male professional jockeys, and the first to ride over hurdles, at Catterick Racecourse.

-In May 1976, she became the first amateur woman to beat professional jockeys over jumps when she rode Silver Gal, trained by Barron, to win the Yarridge Novices Hurdle (Division Two) at Hexham Racecourse.
+In May 1976, Val became the first amateur woman to beat professional jockeys over jumps when she rode Silver Gal, trained by Barron, to win the Yarridge Novices Hurdle (Division Two) at Hexham Racecourse.
 In the same race were professional jockeys including Paddy Broderick and Colin Tinkler.
 Prior to this, all wins by female jockeys in England had been against amateurs, in both flat and jumps.
 (Three months after Greaves' win, Jenny Hembrow won on Jim Hardy at Newton Abbot Racecourse).

-Greaves was still riding in 1987.
+In 1980 Val took out her Amateur Rider's licence under Flat rules and was still riding in 1987.
+Val worked for David Barron for almost 40 years until her Parkinson's became too severe to continue.

 In May 2004, the charity Racing Welfare paid tribute to Greaves by holding the "Val Greaves – a lifetime in racing – Maiden Stakes", run over one and half miles at York Racecourse.